 Personally, I'm against downloading stuff simply because I believe those who create should be compensated for their work unless they say otherwise.
 Not to say I'm pure as the driven snow when it comes to the subject, but in general I don't think "those guys make enough money already" or " "It had some good songs on it" is sufficient justification, charity album or not.

-[Update: I'd selectively forgotten about the laserdisc transfer released a few years back, mostly because I resolved long ago not to give Lucas any more of my money.]
+[Update: I'd selectively forgotten about the laserdiscs transfer released a few years ago, probably because I'd resolved to never give Lucas any more of my money.]
 You

 Honestly, I can't imagine people in this category really exist, or if they do, then I can't believe they know that a computer is useful for anything besides America Online.
 And loath as I am to deny a Dancing with the Stars alum and respected public speaker their desperate attempts to stretch out those 15 minutes, I think America's pretty solidly behind me when I say we've had enough abs and spray tan for one decade.

-I'm using the Land Down Under as an example, when in fact there are many countries who have an equivalent of the Aussies' Classification Review Board, which has kept movies like Baise-Moi and Ken Park from airing and video games such as the Grand Theft Auto series from being released.
+I'm using the Land Down Order as an example, when if fact there are many countries who have an equivalent of the Aussies' Classification Review Board, which have kept movies like Baise-Moi and Ken Park from airing and video games such as the Grand Theft Auto series from being released.